gavinlyonsrepo/NOKIA5110_TEXT/README.md

 An example file for this is in examples.
 This font is same size as font 1.
 To Include this font by commenting in #define NOKIA5110_FONT_3 at top of library header file and to use it pass 3 to "LCDFont" function.
+Note: There is a typo in minor update version 1.2.1, in the font file the font is called "ASCII" is should be called ASCII_THREE, will fix at next update.

 Functions
 ----------------------------------------

 1. NOKIA5110_TEXT(uint8_t LCD_RST, uint8_t LCD_CE, uint8_t LCD_DC, uint8_t LCD_DIN, uint8_t LCD_CLK)

 Construct of the class object from left to right pin 1-5(LCD)